-Just like humans, petMD says, most dogs will start to get a little gray when they get older.
-Between seven and ten years old, your dog is likely to develop some gray or white on their muzzle, chest, or haunches.
+Just like humans, petMD says, most dogs will start to get a little grey when they get older.
+Between seven and ten years old, your dog is likely to develop some grey or white on their muzzle, chest, or haunches.

-However, the early appearance of gray fur is not necessarily a sign of aging and can actually be the result of stress or anxiety—just like in humans—according to The Bark.
+However, the early appearance of grey fur is not necessarily a sign of ageing and can actually be the result of stress or anxiety—just like in humans—according to The Bark.

 Some dogs will lose their vision entirely or develop cataracts as they get older.

-Vision isn’t the only sense that can change as your dog gets older, according to the American Kennel Club.
+Vision isn’t the only sense that can change as your dog gets older.
 Younger dogs generally have very sharp hearing (especially if you’re opening a bag of snacks!), but you might notice that an older dog has trouble hearing you approach or responding to your call.